oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

     Since we are working on this tool for the first time, we don't have a project.
 Click on + to create a project.
-Accept the default name for project name.
+Accept the default name for the project name.

     Click **Next**.

 ![Screenshot of data flow name](images/image22_transform_name.png)

-3. Select the only connection from the dropdown list and pick **QTEAM** from the schema drop down list.
+3. Select the only connection from the dropdown list and pick **QTEAM** from the schema drop-down list.

     Click on **Save**.

 ![Screenshot of data flow source connection](images/image23_transform_source.png)

-4. This will bring up data flow editing screen.
-On the left side you will see message as "Importing Data Entities" next to **QTEAM** user.
-It will take approximately 2-3 minute to import all data entity definitions and then message will disappear.
+4. This will bring up the data flow editing screen.
+On the left side, you will see the message "Importing Data Entities" next to the **QTEAM** user.
+It will take approximately 2-3 minutes to import all data entity definitions and then the message will disappear.

-You can also refresh the data entities any time with the refresh icon.
+    You can also refresh the data entities at any time with the refresh icon.

+    **Note:** Import of data entities takes place as part of data flow creation only for the first time you are using the connection.
+Other times you need to explicitly import the data entity definitions from your connection before creating the data flow.
+The **Data Entity** menu is accessed from the Home page.

+    While the import is taking place, you can go to the next step to learn navigation on the data flow editor page.

 ![Screenshot of data flow edit page](images/image24_transform_entity.png)